gimunu/spectralColors/README.md

-spectralColors
+Spectral Colors
 ==============

-Python utility to calculate the color of physical samples with spectra obtained from *first principles* calculations such has produced by e.g. [Octopus](http://www.tddft.org/programs/octopus) TDDFT code.
+A python utility suite to calculate the color of physical samples with spectra obtained from *first principles* calculations such has produced by e.g. the [Octopus](http://www.tddft.org/programs/octopus) TDDFT code.

-The suite at the moment is composed of a single tool **color.py**.
-Another tool that calculates the spectral density from the molecular polarizability is soon to come.
+The suite at the moment is composed of a single tool **color.py** only.
+Another tool that calculates the spectral density from microscopic molecular polarizability is soon to come.

 ## color.py

-Calculate the color from a given spectral density.
+Calculates the color of a light source (also reflection and transmission) from a given spectral density.
-The functionality of color.py are partially overlapping with [colormath](http://code.google.com/p/python-colormath/).
+The functionality of color.py are in partial overlap with [colormath](http://code.google.com/p/python-colormath/).
+For this reason is not excluded the possibility to include colormath as required dependency in the future.

 External dependencies:
 * nupy